------------------ WORK IN PROGRESS ------------------

 The methods to calculate the derivatives differ in AVL and flow5.
 To the author's understanding, the methods implemented in AVL are the ones described in "Flight Vehicle Aerodynamics", Mark Drela 2014.

 The method takes advantage of the linear dependency of the panel forces with the 6 degrees of freedom in motion.
-This allows to express the stability derivatives explicitly, and to and solve them by direct back-substituion and linear combination which makes their calculation fast and accurate.
+This allows to express the stability derivatives explicitly, and to and solve them by direct back-substitution and linear combination which makes their calculation fast and accurate.

 The derivatives are evaluated using finite differences.